 No later than the date the worker begins the work in Sweden, you must also provide documentation to the recipient of service that you have reported the posting.
 The recipient of service is the party that receives the services that the posted worker will perform.

 The contact person’s rights and obligations

 The contact person is authorised to receive service of documents on your behalf.

 The contact person must also be able to present documents which state that the requirements in the Posting of Workers Act are met.
-This may, for example, be an employment contract that shows that the employees have the conditions required according to the Posting of Workers Act, necessary documentation according to the Work Environment Act and time reports.
+This may, for example, be an employment contract that shows that the workers have the conditions required according to the Posting of Workers Act, necessary documentation according to the Work Environment Act and time reports.

-Last updated 2020-04-21
+Last updated 2020-07-30